 There is a $5 per vehicle access fee which gets you into a great parking lot, parts store, showers.
 The Egin Lakes Campground also offers a potable water system, RV dump station and 48 improved camp units, including electrical service.
 If you do ride ATVs at the dunes, be sure to take all proper precautions, including a flag for visibility.

 Tetonia, Idaho9.3 miles W of Tetonia, Idaho

 Packsaddle is one of the less well known lakes/trails in the area.
 If you've got a good offroad vehicle, you can probably make it all the way to the end of the road, otherwise, it's just an extra 0.5 miles up the hill.
-Even to get to that point though, you'll push the limits of your car or mini van and be required to do some pretty technical driving.
-The descent to the lake is pretty steep (300ft elevation drop) but only about a 1/2 mile to the lake.
+Even to get to that point though, you may push the limits of your car or mini van and be required to do some pretty technical driving.
+There are plenty of good spots to park along the road if you decide that's as far as you can drive.
+The descent to the lake is pretty steep (300ft elevation drop) but less than a 1/2 mile to the lake.
 You'll be able to see the lake from the top of the trail.
-There's a rope swing and a little camp area on the eastern edge of the lake.
+There's a little camp area on the eastern edge of the lake.

 It starts on a slight incline and then gets gradually steeper.
 Trail is pretty smooth.
 After a tough climb, you get a downhill followed by a field.
 Then there's a fork in the road.
 If you actually want to get to the lake, take a left at the fork.
 Climb some more.
 View the beautiful Tetons on your left.
 You'll come to a clearing at the top.
 If you look down to the left, the lake is between the trees down the steep decline singletrack.
 Don't ride right into the lake.
 It's freezing, and does a quick dropoff.
 Courtesy of Singletracks.com